-To better align the collection of regulatory capital components with the Board's FR Y-14A, the OCC proposes to modify the definitions of the items on the Capital-DFAST worksheet to refer to or mirror the definitions that appear on proposed revisions to the FR $\hat{Y}$ -14A.
-Respondents would be required to apply the appropriate transition provisions to all transition-affected items of the Capital-DFAST schedule consistent with revisions to regulatory capital rules.
-With regard to the RWA worksheets, the standardized approach RWA and market RWA items of the General RWA worksheet have been changed in accordance with proposed modifications to Schedule RC-R of the Call Report and modifications to the FR Y-14A that are currently being considered, and moved to a separate worksheet (Standardized RWA).
+To better align the collection of regulatory capital components with the Board's FR Y-14A, the OCC is modifying the definitions of the items on the Capital-DFAST worksheet to refer to or mirror the definitions that appear on revisions to the FR Y-14A.
+Respondents are required to apply the appropriate transition provisions to all transition-affected items of the Capital- DFAST schedule consistent with revisions to regulatory capital rules.
+With regard to the RWA worksheets, the standardized approach RWA and market RWA items of the General RWA worksheet have been changed in accordance with proposed modifications to Schedule RC-R of the Call Report 10 and modifications to the FR Y-14A that are currently being considered, and moved to a separate worksheet (Standardized RWA).
 These changes include both the modification and addition of items, for an overall addition of 12 items.
-Additionally, the computed items one through five of the current Advanced RWA worksheet would be removed.
+Additionally, the computed items one through five of the current Advanced RWA worksheet are being removed.